Sitefinity/Progress.Sitefinity.LiveChat/README.md

 5. That's it, you have enabled LiveChat on Sitefinity.
 Go to your home page to see LiveChat in action.
 <img src="https://raw.githubusercontent.com/saiteja09/Telerik.Sitefinity.LiveChat/master/Screenshots/6.PNG" width="500px"/>

+### Enable LiveChat on Sitefinity - Manual

+1. If you have a LicenseId from Livechat, you can manually enable LiveChat on Sitefinity.
+2. Go to Settings->Advanced->LiveChat and paste your LicenseID and Email.
+3. Click on Save Changes to enable LiveChat.
+If your LicenseID is valid, you should see LiveChat enabled on your website.

 ### Disable LiveChat on Sitefinity